SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 May - November Tours

 Monterey Bay Whale Watch offers both a morning and afternoon trip daily.
-From June to November, the morning trips last about four to five hours.
+The morning trips typically leave around 10 am and last about four hours.

 During this time, they also offer shorter afternoon trips.
-These leave Fisherman's Wharf at 2pm and last three to four hours.
+These leave Fisherman's Wharf at 2:30 pm and last around three hours.
 The afternoon tours are also less expensive.

 December - April Tours